PmnAngelov/predicting-Bucharest-housing-market/README.md

 * **Scikit-learn**: for machine learning modeling

 ## Conclusion
 The project demonstrates how statistical analysis and machine learning models can be used to predict real estate prices based on different features.
-The project also shows the importance of data cleaning, visual analysis and feature engineering in preparing data for machine learning models and gaining valuable insights from it.
+The project also shows the importance of data cleaning, preprocessing and visual analysis in preparing data for machine learning models and gaining valuable insights from it.